skip to content

 00:26:04 - Dev Agrawal

 The main benefit of a sync engine to me is that it eliminates a lot of the complex implementation logic that we have to put in place when it comes to calling APIs and keeping the state on the client side in sync manually.
-Like if a lot of the reason why things like React Query and then Remix and next JS simplified this simplified having how we build apps is by getting rid of the client state and kind of reducing it as like here's a query, when anything changes, just return the query and your UI is up to date, right?
-Yeah, so.
-But the problem is that first of all rerunning so many queries you.
-You have to manage like the cache, the invalidation logic with things like Tensor query.
-If you have something like Apollo and Relay, you have a whole like custom query layer which informs the Apollo and Relay system how to like do it more granularly so you don't have to like invalidate things.
-But if you don't have that then you have to write a lot of that logic yourself.
-And then you also have to kind of like there's a lot of optimization and like just doing things over the network that are involved, I'm hoping to like kind of make a video diving a lot more deep in, a lot deeper into like all the issues that come in this area.
+A lot of the reason why things like React Query and then Remix and Next.js simplified how we build apps is by getting rid of the client state and kind of reducing it as like, here's a query, when anything changes, just rerun the query and your UI is up to date, right?
+But the problem is that, first of all, rerunning so many queries means you have to manage the cache, the invalidation logic, with things like TanStack Query.
+If you have something like Apollo and Relay, you have a whole custom query layer which informs the Apollo and Relay system how to do it more granularly so you don't have to invalidate things.
+But if you don't have that, then you have to write a lot of that logic yourself.
+And then there's a lot of optimization, and just doing things over the network, that are involved.
+I'm hoping to make a video diving a lot deeper into all the issues that come in this area.

 00:27:48 - Dev Agrawal